 The fried chicken was very tasty, but it was covered with a sweet sticky sauce.
-We were glad that we were sharing the sandwich as half a sandwich, since it was so sweet, was plenty.
+We were glad that we were sharing the sandwich as half a sandwich was plenty as it was so sweet.

 I checked online afterwards, and there was no sandwich as described on the lunch menu.
 As the dinner menu offers honey hot fried chicken, I can only conclude that the Honey Hot Fried Chicken was substituted for the Buttermilk Fried Chicken in our sandwich.

 Did we say anything to our waiter?
 No. We were hungry and it was not that big of a deal.

 The Queens Rotisserie Chicken Salad was also not as expected.
 The salad was a deconstructed chicken salad with slices of tender chicken, butter lettuce, baby potatoes, baby carrots, and other assorted veggies.
 We both enjoyed the salad – but the lunch menu had not indicated that the salad was “deconstructed”.

 Despite the “unexpected” nature of our lunch we both enjoyed a glass of wine and our meal – and catching up on the latest news.

 (UPDATED 8/17/2020) Empress Tavern has indefinitely closed due to the lack of business in Downtown Sacramento as a result of the COVID-19 pandemic.
 The Sacramento Bee reports that the popular restaurant plans to re-open at some point in the future when it once again becomes viable to do so.